GenSpectrum/dashboards/website/README.md

 [dashboard-components](https://github.com/GenSpectrum/dashboard-components):

 0. Stop the current `npm run dev` process.
+1. Build the components locally by running `npm run build` in the components directory
-1. Install the local components
+2. Install the local components
    (assuming that you have cloned the dashboards and the dashboard-components into the same directory):

 ```bash
 npm i ../../dashboard-components/components
 ```

-2. Run `npm run dev`.
+3. Run `npm run dev`.
-3. Make your changes in the dashboard-components.
+4. Make your changes in the dashboard-components.
-4. Build the components.
+5. Build the components.

 > Note: You need to rebuild the components every time you make changes to them.
 > Otherwise the changes will not be visible in the dashboards.